nerpatech/scopemate/README.md

 Other useful options:

 '-s' - Oscilloscope clock will be set to the current PC time.
-This is useful when keeping accurate time is important.

 '-c' - Automatic measurement outputs at the bottom of the oscilloscope display will be turned off.
 This is useful if a comment is to be placed in this area.